-Briefing Note: Reform of local government exit pay.
-V2, 7 October 20201
+Briefing Note: Reform of local government exit pay

-- Our examples in this Briefing Note suggest that the reforms may significantly reduce the value of exit packages for all English & Welsh LGPS members (not just high earners) who are made redundant from age 55.
-Employees will face difficult choices between pension and cash. - Funds should urgently contact employers and HR departments to ensure that the impending reforms are reflected in potential early retirement and redundancy exercises.
-The implementation date is uncertain but may be before the end of this year, with further uncertainty created by the gap between the legislation on the £95k cap and the changes required to LGPS Regulation in order to accommodate it. - Actuarial guidance from GAD, including standardised early retirement strain factors, needs to be built into software administration systems to feed into employee option packages.
+- This Briefing Note is relevant for Councils, Police and Fire Authorities, Academies and some Colleges.
+We do not expect Admission Bodies to be affected by this change to Regulations. - Our examples in this Briefing Note suggest that the reforms may significantly reduce the value of exit packages for English & Welsh LGPS members working for the affected employers (not just high earners) who are made redundant from age 55.
+Employees will face difficult choices between pension and cash. - Any employers that are considering early retirement and redundancy exercises should consider these impending reforms.
+Some of these changes, regarding the "£95k cap" (see page 6 onwards), are expected to come into force in early November.
+However further uncertainty is created by the gap between the legislation on the £95k cap and the changes required to LGPS Regulation in order to accommodate it. - The wider exit payment reform proposals being consulted on at the moment (see page 2 onwards) will affect members taking early retirement for redundancy/business efficiency reasons, regardless of the size of their exit package.
+There is much uncertainty about the timing, member communications and practical processes of all these.